 What are Mantinades About?

-However, most commonly, the Mantinada serves as a fine example of spontaneous wit and wisdom, with plenty of humor but substance, too.
-And of course, as love occupies us in life, so it is a favorite subject of the Mantinada:
+However, most commonly, the Mantinada serves as a fine example of spontaneous wit and wisdom, with plenty of humour but substance, too.
+And of course, as love occupies us in life, so it is a favourite subject of the Mantinada:

 “Κάθε λεπτό σε σκέφτομαι κάθε στιγμή μου λείπεις, υπάρχεις μες στο αίμα μου σαν τον ιό της γρίπης!”

 “Kathe lepto se skeftomai, kathe stigmi mou leipeis, Iparcheis mes sto aima mou san ton io tis gripis”

 “I think of you each moment, ever I miss you, it’s true, You run in my blood like a virus, like some kind of flu.”